sharadchaturveda/akasa_b-bwireframe/DOCUMENTATION_CLEANUP_SUMMARY.md

    - Added more detailed information about styling and performance optimizations

 2. **Component References**
-   - Removed references to the chef page, which has been removed from the website
-   - Updated to reflect that the chef should only be highlighted in the menus page
    - Added `// REVIEW:` comments to mark code that needs to be updated

 3. **Deprecated Utilities**